LillySheela/Customer-Segmentation-RFM-Analysis/README.md

 - Created a reusable segmentation framework that can be automated
 - Produced a clean customer-level dataset ready for BI reporting

----

-## 📊 Dashboard (Power BI / Tableau)
-An interactive dashboard was developed to visualize:
-- Customer distribution by RFM segment
-- Revenue contribution per segment
-- Recency, frequency, and monetary trends
-- Marketing action recommendations per segment

-*(Screenshots and dashboard files are available in the `/dashboard` and `/assets` folders.)*

----

 ## 📁 Repository Structure